xvik/gradle-pom-plugin/README.md

 ### About

-Plugin fixes pom generation by [maven-publish](https://docs.gradle.org/current/userguide/publishing_maven.html) plugin and brings back configuration simplicity from legacy maven plugin.
+Plugin fixes pom generation by [maven-publish](https://docs.gradle.org/current/userguide/publishing_maven.html) plugin and brings back configuration simplicity.

 It will be especially useful for those who come from maven, because plugin tries to bring maven's dependencies declaration simplicity.
-I love gradle, really do, but it seems they want to do *everything not like maven* and, as a result, dependencies management and its projection into maven model (pom generation) is terrible (see details below).
-I admit that gradle dependencies model is more powerful, but most of these features are not required for the majority of users, but simple things become complex because of them.
+I love gradle, really do, but it seems they want to do *everything not like maven* and, as a result, dependencies management and its projection into maven model (pom generation) is overcomplicated (see details below).

+I admit that gradle dependencies model is more powerful, but it makes even simple use-cases much more complex then they should be.
+Plugin tries to bring back (maven) simplicity.

 Features: